Qualitative Research Methods: Techniques, Types & Examples

 Data Analysis in Qualitative Research

-The Role of AI in Modern Qualitative Analysis
+The role of AI in modern qualitative analysis

 • Automated Transcription & Translation: Converts multilingual voice responses into clean, analyzable text.

-• Sentiment Analysis: Detects tone, emotion, and intent at scale across thousands of responses.
+• Sentiment Analysis: Detects tone, emotion and intent at scale across thousands of responses.

 • Theme Clustering: Groups similar statements automatically, identifying key drivers and barriers.